From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Character sheaves on smooth commutative group schemes over finite fields

 We therefore have the existence of diagram \eqref{extension-diagram} at the level of $\bFq$-points.
 This expresses $H(\bFq)$ as a disjoint union of translates of $B(\bFq)$; by transport of structure we may take $H$ to be a group scheme over $\bFq$.
 Similarly, the restriction of $f$ to each component of $H$ is a morphism of schemes, and thus $f$ is as well.
 Finally, the whole diagram descends to a diagram of $\Fq$-schemes since the $\bFq$-points of the objects come equipped with continuous $\Gal(\bFq/\Fq)$-actions and the morphisms are $\Gal(\bFq/\Fq)$-equivariant. \end{proof}

-We now wish to apply the results of Section~\ref{ssec:connected} to the identity component of $G$; to do so, we must know that the identity component of $G$ is actually an algebraic group over $\Fq$.
+We now wish to apply the results of Section~\ref{ssec:connected} to the identity component of $G$, for which we must confirm that the identity component of $G$ is actually an algebraic group over $\Fq$.

 \begin{lemma} If $G$ is a commutative smooth group scheme over $\Fq$ then its identity component, $G^0$, is a connected algebraic group over $\Fq$. \end{lemma} \begin{proof} Since $G$ is a smooth group scheme over $\Fq$, its identity component $G^0$ is a connected smooth, group scheme of finite type over $\Fq$, reduced over some finite extension of $\Fq$ \cite{vdGeer-Moonen:AbelianVarieties}*{3.17}.
 Since $\Fq$ is a finite field and hence perfect, $G^0$ is actually reduced over $\Fq$ \cite{EGAIV2}*{Prop 6.4.1}.
 Since every group scheme over a field is separated \cite{vdGeer-Moonen:AbelianVarieties}*{3.12}, it follows that $G^0$ is a connected algebraic group. \end{proof}